Many of our clients approach us for advice on avoiding probate to settle their estate. Luckily, it is possible to avoid probate in California!

 That being said, custodians must admit all wills with the local court for safe-keeping, whether or not they file a probate.
 Probate Code Section 8200(a) provides, in part:

 Unless a petition for probate of the will is earlier filed, the custodian of a will shall, within 30 days after having knowledge of the death of the testator, do both of the following: (1) Deliver the will to the clerk of the superior court of the county in which the estate of the decedent may be administered and (2) Mail a copy of the will to the person named in the will as executor, if the person’s whereabouts is known to the custodian, or if not, to a person named in the will as a beneficiary, if the person’ s whereabouts is known to the custodian.

 Some beneficiaries or other claimants of the estate may choose to open a probate case to give notice, make claims, or address any debts or existing credit claims.

-Many people will not need to be concerned about estate tax liabilities.
-Only the wealthiest estates are required to pay estate tax because the estate tax is assessed only on the portion of an estate’s total value that exceeds a specified exemption level.
-Refer to our article on gift and estate tax exemptions.
-For very large estates, there are tax avoidance actions that can be used to cut the potential estate tax liability.
+For very large estates, California provides some tax avoidance actions to cut the potential estate tax liability.
 These actions include maximizing gifting during lifetime or setting up a charitable trust.
-You should consult with an attorney to discuss more complex pre-death planning if your estate is expected to be valued over $11 million dollars.
+Consult an attorney to discuss more complex pre-death planning if you expect your estate is valued over 11 million dollars.

-Going through probate can be an arduous task for the surviving heirs and beneficiaries.
-Contact A People’s Choice for more information about how to avoid probate in California.
-Call us at 800-2747-2780.
+Probate can be an arduous task for surviving heirs and beneficiaries.
+Contact A People’s Choice at 1-800-2747-2780 for more information about how to avoid probate in California.
 Our experienced staff is available by phone to answer your questions.